kanamtsm/mc_sdl/NNNN-spec-add-ButtonName-to-use-hardware-buttons-with-shortcuts-2.md

 * Rotary Encoder Rotate Left
 * Rotary Encoder Slide Upward
 * Rotary Encoder Slide Downward
-* Rotary Encoder Slide Rightward
+* Rotary Encoder Slide Leftward
-* Rotary Encoder Slide Leftward, etc.
+* Rotary Encoder Slide Rightward, etc.

 Potential downsides are that 1) it's hard to define all the hardware buttons which all the OEM have, 2) the OEMs are not able to control the user experiences nor the unified UI behavior between other similar applitations because only the application vendor knows how to deal the hardware button.